Every parent knows the fight. Autism parent.

 It’s singing Twinkle Twinkle for the thirty-eighth time.
 It’s keeping patience in the long lonely hours of the night.
 It’s holding it together when your child is sick or injured or heartbroken, when all you want to do is sob with them.

-The fight is an endless parade of miniscule battles waged from one moment to another.
+The fight is an endless parade of minuscule battles waged from one moment to another.
 Some last for mere moments, others drag on, lengthening the hours until bedtime.
-It’s the profound, all-encompassing knowledge that you are ALWAYS responsible, ALWAYS on duty, because true innocence and helplessness counts on you to keep its world spinning.
+It’s the profound, all-encompassing knowledge that you are ALWAYS responsible, ALWAYS on duty, because true innocence and helplessness count on you to keep its world spinning.

 On the good days, you go to bed and sleep, content.
 The tiny people that you love more than existence are peaceful and happy.

 If you are a parent, you know the fight.

 If you are a special needs parent the fight goes on, just the same.
 Hundreds of little triumphs or disasters, in the space of a few breaths.
 You know the fight.